-When to Use Forceps
+Use of Forceps

 Forceps are only used in 1% of vaginal deliveries.
 They are most common in the case of a breech birth or when labor stops, and the mother is too tired to continue.

 Experienced medical professionals only use forceps when the mother or child is in danger.
-Generally, forceps are considered a safer alternative to c-section or suction-assisted delivery.
+Generally, forceps are considered a safer alternative to C-section or suction-assisted delivery.

 There are several different kinds of obstetrical forceps, each with a different purpose.
 For example, Piper’s forceps have a distinct bend for reaching around the baby’s body and into the birth canal.